Christarr2308/zigbee2mqtt.io/docs/devices/TS0601_dimmer_2.md

 ## Notes
 ### Pairing
 Turn off the light switches (no blue light).
 Press one of the switch buttons for 6 times, and hold on the 6th time for a few seconds.
 Release when the blue indicators are flashing fast.
 The device is in pairing mode.
+Alternatively you turn on and off one of the switch buttons 10 times.
 <!-- Notes END: Do not edit below this line -->